Where to Rent a Chalet in the Alps: Winter 2026/27

 • Book now for Christmas; you have until September for February

 If you are reading this in early 2026 and thinking about a ski chalet for next winter, you are already behind the curve for the premium dates.
 The luxury Alps chalet market operates on lead times that would surprise anyone used to booking summer holidays a few months out.
+The best chalets are booked by repeat guests who reserve the same weeks year after year, and what remains available to new guests diminishes rapidly from January onwards.

 Current Availability Snapshot

 February half-term (UK dates: 13-21 February 2027) still has reasonable availability across all three resorts, but this window closes by autumn.
 Properties with ski-in/ski-out access sell first, followed by those with pools and spa facilities.
+By September, the best February properties will be gone.

 Rates are up 8-12% across the board from the 2025/26 season.
 The drivers are familiar: limited new supply entering the market, increased demand from Middle Eastern and US clients, and the weak pound making Swiss resorts relatively more expensive for British guests.